cda-tum/mqt-problemsolver/docs/index.md

 <img src="_static/error_budget_approach.svg" height=150px>
 </p>

-The implementation of the approach can be found under `resource_estimation/error_budget_optimization`.
-An example usage of the implementation is shown in the [`example_use.ipynb`](https://github.com/cda-tum/mqt-problemsolver/blob/main/resource_estimation/error_budget_optimization/example_use.ipynb) Jupyter notebook.
+An example usage of the implementation is shown in the [`example.ipynb`](https://github.com/munich-quantum-toolkit/problemsolver/blob/main/notebooks/resource_estimation/error_budget_optimization/example.ipynb) Jupyter notebook.

 For more details, see {cite:p}`forster2025error_budget_optimization`.

 ## Quantum Circuit Optimization for the Fault-Tolerance Era: Do We Have to Start from Scratch?

 Translating quantum circuits into a device's native gate set often increases gate count, amplifying noise in today's error-prone Noisy Intermediate-Scale Quantum (NISQ) devices.
 Although optimizations exist to reduce gate counts, scaling to larger qubit and circuit sizes will see hardware errors dominate, blocking industrial-scale use.
 Error correction can enable Fault-Tolerant Quantum Computing (FTQC) but demands massive qubit overheads, often tens of thousands for small problems.

 This motivates FTQC-oriented optimization techniques and raises the question: can NISQ techniques be adapted, or must new ones be developed?
 We address this question by evaluating Qiskit and TKET optimization passes on benchmark circuits from MQT Bench.
 As tools to directly design and evaluate fault-tolerant quantum circuit instances, we use resource estimation to assess FTQC requirements.

-The implementation of the approach can be found under `resource_estimation/ft_optimization`.
+An example usage of the implementation is shown in the [`example.ipynb`](https://github.com/munich-quantum-toolkit/problemsolver/blob/main/notebooks/resource_estimation/fault_tolerant_optimization/example.ipynb) Jupyter notebook.

 For more details, see {cite:p}`forster2025ft_circuit_optimization`.